Netflix account sharing: crackdown, limit, 2023, changes

 Currently, Netflix allows "anyone who is a member of your household, that is to say who lives with you and therefore shares your main address, can use your Netflix account".
 To avoid possible squatters, the SVOD will therefore geolocate each connection via the IP address, which users agree to share in the general conditions of the service, the ID and the activity of the account in question in order to be sure.
 At first glance, this raises some questions, given that a single account may very well have very different IP addresses depending on the terminal used: a PC at home, a smartphone with 5G, a tablet at work and a television in a secondary residence for example.
 Suffice to say that Netflix's new method is likely to be quite restrictive in view of the operation of "nomadic" streaming.

-How will Netflix verify account sharing?
+How does Netflix verify account sharing?

 If the device used to watch Netflix uses the primary account holder's household internet connection, the platform will not ask for any verification.
 One can legitimately wonder what it is for those who watch series on the way to work or for children who alternate between the homes of their divorced parents.
 In this case, Netflix requires that the device connects to the primary household Wi-Fi at least once every 31 days.
 Beyond that, and this is also the case for any connection from a new device, the platform will carry out a "verification".
 Specifically, it will send a link to the email address or phone number associated with the owner of the main account containing a four-digit code.
 This must be entered within 15 minutes of receiving it.
 This verification "may be required periodically".
 In and of itself, nothing that you can't work around, as t the account holder can always send the code to the person sharing the account.
 Although this still complicates the operation, since you may not be reactive enough and being often solicited can discourage account sharing.